Guide to Bike Care and Repair

 Basic Maintenance

 Check tire pressure frequently.
-Under-inflated tires can lead to punctures.
-Use a reliable pump and follow the manufacturer’s recommendations.
+Under-inflated tires feel sluggish and they’re way more prone to pinch flats.
+Use a pump with a gauge and follow what the manufacturer recommends on the sidewall.

 Lubricate the chain.
-A well-lubricated chain reduces friction and wear on the transmission.
-Apply a few drops of bike-specific lubricant while rotating the pedals backward.
+A lubed chain reduces friction and saves your cassette and chainrings from premature wear.
+Apply a few drops of bike-specific lube while spinning the pedals backward.
+Don’t drown it — just enough to coat the rollers.

 Brake Inspection and Adjustment